Makdash49/phase_0_unit_1/week_1/3_web_basics/my_reflection.md

 * Did you find any resources on your own that helped you better understand a topic?
 If so, please list it.

 This is only a test.
 I'm still trying to get this to work.
+I'm still just getting the swing of this.